 How Bought By Many is doing pet insurance renewals differently

-We want to only make increases where we have to and to make them in a much fairer way than others.
-Based on feedback from our members, we’ve developed 3 principles to improve the renewals experience.
+We try to change prices only where we have to and to make increases in a fairer way than others.
+Based on feedback from our customers, we’ve developed principles to improve the renewals experience.

 1. At renewal you won't pay more than a new customer